Towards observation of three-nucleon short-range correlations in high Q^2 A(e, e')X reactions: Experimental Evidence for 3N SRCs

-Experiment E02-109\cite{Arrington:2002ex} was developed with the goal, in part, to provide precision ratios, in the 2N-SRC region, at large momentum transfer for a wide range of nuclei.
-The ratios, $({2\sigma_A\over A \sigma_D})$, at $Q^2\approx 2.75~\textrm{GeV}^2$ indicated scaling patterns expected for 2N-SRC region\cite{Fomin2011}.
-The height of the plateaus at $x > 1.5$ scale approximately with A\cite{Fomin2011} (see Fig.~\ref{2NSRC-Fomin}) and have been related to the parameter $a_2(A,Z)$ (Eq.~\ref{a2}) characterizing the probability of finding 2N-SRCs in nucleus $A$ relative to the deuteron.
-Data, of lesser quality, exists in the 3N-SRC region yet, as will be shown, contains compelling evidence for the existence of 3N-SRC's.
-As discussed earlier we anticipate that 3N-SRCs will, in our model, manifest themselves as a plateau in the ratios beginning at $\alpha_{3N}\simeq 1.6$ once $Q^2$ is sufficiently high.
-Except where explicitly indicated our analysis of \cite{Fomin2011} is limited to the data taken at 18$^\circ$.
-The $Q^2$ there is $\simeq 2.5$ (GeV/c)$^2$ at the quasielastic peak, growing to $Q^2 \simeq 3$ (GeV/c)$^2$ at $x = 2.9$.
+Experiment E02-109\cite{Arrington:2002ex,Fomin:2010ei,FominAIP,Fominpc,fominphd} was developed with the goal, in part, to provide precision ratios, in the 2N-SRC region, at large momentum transfer for a wide range of nuclei.
+The ratios, $({2\sigma_A\over A \sigma_D})$, at $Q^2\approx 2.75~\textrm{GeV}^2$ (at $x =1$) indicated scaling patterns expected for 2N-SRC region\cite{Fomin2011}.
+The heights of the plateaus at $x > 1.5$ scale approximately with A\cite{Fomin2011} (see Fig.~\ref{2NSRC-Fomin}) and have been related to the parameter $a_2(A,Z)$ (Eq.~\ref{a2}) characterizing the probability of finding 2N-SRCs in nucleus $A$ relative to the deuteron.